alexwnovak/TF2Maps/JumpLotus/README.md

 This way, instruction is self-contained.
 For those markers, you have to play on certain servers, and dedicated folks have to create those tutorials.
 Might as well be the map author!

+Another change I tried out here was the jump numbering.
+Like usual, I wrote some C# to generate the images since it involved geometry.
+The design change is that I wanted to incorporate the _total_ number of jumps somehow.
+This worked out great--the dotted ring around the number indicates your progress (basically like a radial progress bar).
+You can count them based on where you are, and figure out the total number of jumps.
+This removes that "HOW MUCH FARTHER IS IT" discomfort I get when jumping on new maps.
+There's no reason to keep the player in the dark, so we might as well clue them in.

 # In this folder

 | Path                      | Contents                                                             |